MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 ### Network tool

 Debug network requests that run through service workers.
 You may also open network requests from the **Application** tool.
-For each request, DevTools display the following information in the [Timing][DevtoolsNetworkReferenceViewTimingBreakdownRequest] pane.
+For each request, DevTools display the following information in the [Timing][DevtoolsNetworkReferenceDisplayTimingBreakdownRequest] pane.

 *   The start of a request and duration of the bootstrap.
 *   Changes to service worker registration.